A Way Out (TV series)

 A Way Out was a Canadian do-it-yourself television show on CBC Television which originally began as a gardening show, but, evolved to include crafts, outdoor activities and do-it-yourself home repairs and improvements.
 The show was hosted by George Finstad (1970-1974) then Mary Chapman and Laurie Jennings and produced by Doug Lower (1970-1971), Neil Andrews (1971-1974) and Robert Hutt (1974-1976).

+The program actually began on April 9, 1967 as "Gardening" and was also known as "Gardening with Stan."
+Earl Cox was one the original hosts, assisted by Harry Mannis.
+The program was 15 minutes and bumped around the Sunday afternoon schedule between 12:45 and 4:15 pm.
+The title was changed to "A Way Out" in 1970.